SOCATA TBM: Design

-The cockpit of the TBM seats a pair of flying crew.
+The cockpit of the TBM seats two person flight crew.
 According to Flying Magazine, even in the standard configuration, the cockpit is provided with a generous suite of avionics and equipment.
 It features an electronic flight instrument system (EFIS), traffic collision avoidance system (TCAS), terrain awareness and warning system (TAWS), weather radar, lightning detection, dual Garmin GNS 530 navigation/communication systems, Bose headsets, dual transponders, dual compasses, and full cockpit instrumentation for both positions.
 Pilots can enter the cockpit either from the main cabin or via a small pilot's door on the left hand side, forward of the wing; in a cargo configuration, the pilot's door eliminates the need to clamber over the cargo payload.
 The pilot's door is an optional extra, and is not installed upon all aircraft.
 From the TBM 700B onwards, an enlarged cabin entry door was introduced, which later became standard upon subsequent models.

 The TBM 900 model features several ergonomic improvements within the cockpit, increasing both simplicity and automation.
 A new single power lever integrates the power, propeller and condition lever controls.
 Various switches and controls, such as some formerly present upon the overhead panel, have been eliminated.
 The electrical system is powered by a single main generator, which is supplemented by a belt-driven alternator.
 On the TBM 900, electrical load distribution changes enable the Garmin G1000 glass cockpit to power up in sync with the switch-on of the battery with little battery drain.
 The G1000 also has upgraded displays, including an ISA temperature deviation indication, integrated weather radar and MFD map, and automatic landing field elevation inputs to the pressurization controller.

 In a passenger configuration, the pressurised cabin of the TBM is typically fitted with highly finished interiors, often featuring luxury materials such as high quality leathers and wood veneers.
 The seats are certified for their crashworthiness for up to 20 G. From the TBM 850 onwards, a combined air conditioner/environmental control system was integrated into the cabin, being simpler and requiring less adjustment than the prior arrangement.
 At cruise altitudes, the cabin of the TBM 900 is noticeably quieter than its predecessors; the reduction is due to the adoption of a new five-bladed propeller and the reduction of vibration levels via greater isolation between the engine and the airframe.
 Later built models are equipped with winglets, which were developed by SOCATA primarily to reduce drag when flown at high angles of attack, such as during takeoffs, as well as to enhance the aircraft's aesthetics.
 The TBM 900 saw the adoption of a new five-bladed propeller, specially optimised by Hartzell based upon airflow simulations conducted of the TBM's forward section.
 According to SOCATA, Hartzell's selection over a similar advanced counterpart from MT-Propeller was made due to the former raising the cruise speed by around 3 to 5 kn (5.5 to 9 km/h).